 Terro is one of the best products to kill ants when we are unfortunate enough to suffer an ant infestation.
 Terro is a product that is non-toxic to humans and animals.

 If your dog eats an ant trap, there is no risk of poisoning.
-However, it is essential to know that ant traps contain an oily substance.
+However, knowing that ant traps contain an oily substance is essential.
 This substance could make the animal sick and present diarrhea if your dog or pet eats it.
 If your pet ingests several traps simultaneously, you must take him to the veterinarian since this material can block the intestines.

 A common ingredient in ant killers that is safe for pets is diatomaceous earth.
 This ingredient contains fossilized remains of tiny aquatic organisms called “diatoms.”